ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

 .. note::

    There are plans to add workflow end-to-end (WE2E) tests to the Land DA System.
 Currently, when ``WE2E_VAV: "YES"``, this functionality checks that the output from the Jan.
-3-4, 2000 sample case is within the tolerance set (via the ``WE2E_ATOL`` variable) at the end of the three main tasks --- analysis, forecast, and post_anal.
+3-4, 2000 sample case is within the tolerance set (via the ``WE2E_ATOL`` variable) at the end of the three main tasks --- *analysis*, *forecast*, and *post_anal*.
 The results are logged by default in ``we2e.log``.
 In the future, this functionality will be expanded to encompass a full range of WE2E tests.